spring/SpringLS/readme.txt

   command-line arguments with the ones from the file (if duplicate args are specified, the last one will prevail).

+-LATESTSPRINGVERSION [version]
+  Will set latest Spring version to this string.
+By default no value is set (defaults to "*").
+  This is used to tell clients which version is the latest one so that they know when to update.

 Example of usage (main lobby server uses these arguments): java TASServer -DEBUG 1 -natport 8201 -logmain -port 8200 | tee ./logs/TASServer.log